charuka-g/Multiagent-Medical-Appointment-System/README.md

 - **Amazon CloudWatch**: Centralized logging and monitoring for all components

 **Data Flow:**
-1. Authenticated users interact with the web application
+1. Authenticated users interact with the web application hosted on AWS Amplify
-2. Static content is served by CloudFront from S3
+2. AWS Amplify pulls the Next.js frontend from the GitHub Frontend Repository
-3. API requests are routed through CloudFront → API Gateway → Load Balancer → ECS
+3. API requests from the frontend are routed through AWS API Gateway
+4. API Gateway forwards requests to AWS Load Balancer
+5. Load Balancer distributes traffic to Amazon ECS (Fargate) containers
-4. FastAPI backend processes requests through the LangGraph agent system
+6. FastAPI backend processes requests through the LangGraph agent system
+7. The Supervisor Agent (Main) routes to appropriate specialized supervisor agents
+8. Specialized supervisor agents delegate to individual worker agents
-5. Agents interact with RDS PostgreSQL for data operations
+9. Individual agents interact with Amazon RDS PostgreSQL for data operations
-6. Conversation memory is stored/retrieved from S3
+10. Conversation memory is stored/retrieved from Amazon S3 (Agent Memory bucket)
-7. All components log to CloudWatch for monitoring
+11. All components log to Amazon CloudWatch for monitoring and observability

 ## Features